What a recession means for the stock market

 Australia is facing its first recession in 29 years – so what does that mean for stocks?

-It’s official – Australia is in the thick of what is almost certainly a long-winded global recession triggered by COVID-19.
+It’s official – Australia is in the middle of a recession that has been triggered by COVID-19.
 But does that mean we can expect our stock market to follow a similar fate?

 Broadly speaking, recessions are marked by a slowdown in business production, high unemployment, less spending or borrowing and wage stagnation.
 In April the IMF predicted the health crisis would trigger the biggest global downturn since the Great Depression.

 None of this should be good news for the stock market.
 So you may be wondering why we’ve seen Australia’s market (S&P/ASX 200 index) rally by more than 30% since the end of March.
 On 3 June alone, it rose by 1.3% after GDP figures confirmed our recession status.

 It begs the question – why is this happening and can the stock market continue rising during a recession?

 Do stock markets crash in a recession?

-People often forget the share market is a separate entity to the economy.
+People often forget the share market is separate to the economy.
 Stock markets don’t always crash when there’s a recession and sometimes they crash spectacularly during periods of economic growth.

 A good example of this is the 2008 Global Financial Crisis (GFC) that saw global stock markets tumble as much as 50% before the crisis eased.
 It took Australia’s market 11 years to recover to its pre-GFC heights, only surpassing it’s 2007 high in July last year.